San Jose Railroads: Bus Lines

 San Jose Railroads ran some bus services, mostly in its later years to substitute previously abandoned trolley service.
 In 1921, there were two such bus routes numbered 10 and 11, running on Hobson street and Monterey Road south of Alma street.
 In 1939 San Jose Railroads was merged into San Jose City Lines, a subsidiary of National City Lines.
 Notably, this was an whole year after the trolley routes stopped operating, so by then San Jose Railroads may have been exclusively operating bus service, assuming it gradually abandoned streetcar routes and converted them to buses.

 Operations

 The San Jose Railroads operated out of two trolley divisions, the Alameda Carbarn at the northern side of Alameda and Julian streets, and the East Santa Clara Street Carbarn on the northeastern corner of Santa Clara street and 27th streets.
 Both carbarns had direct mainline rail access, and the San Jose Railroads Headquarters were in a building adjacent to the Alameda Carbarn.

-San Jose Railroads car 73, 24 & 143
+San Jose Railroads car 73, 124 & 143

 Streetcars number 73, 124, and 143 are the only known surviving San Jose Railroads streetcars.
-Number 73 is kept at the VTA Guadalupe division along with VTA Light Rail trains.
-It's brought out for a seasonal heritage service at the downtown transit mall, along with a few other streetcars operated by the California Trolley & Railroad Corporation.
+Number 73 is kept at the VTA Guadalupe division along with VTA light rail trains.
+It is brought out for a seasonal heritage service at the downtown transit mall, along with a few other streetcars operated by the California Trolley & Railroad Corporation.
 Streetcar number 124 is kept at the trolley barn in San Jose's History Park.
+It is often operated on weekends.

+Birney car number 143 is also kept at the History San Jose trolley barn.
+However it was originally owned and operated by the Fresno Traction Company.
+It was recovered from a farm field near Fresno in the 1980s.
+After a four year restoration and reconstruction, it is now operational and also run on weekends.